 She has also published a personal essay about her healing journey in Chicken Soup for the Soul, and other nonfiction works in national newspapers The Globe and Mail, Toronto Star, and Calgary Herald.
 She has bylines in several more publications, both online and in print, which span the last two decades.

 She earned a Bachelor of Arts degree from the University of Toronto and worked as a journalist and editor at campus newspaper The Varsity.
 She holds a post-graduate certificate in nonfiction from the Humber School for Writers which awarded her the merit-based Bram and Bluma Appel scholarship.
 She has completed university-level continuing education in short story, freelance, and travel writing.

 Previous careers in sales and teaching have helped Laura become adept at the art of effective verbal communication and marketing.
 Her speaking experience includes teaching to classrooms of adult students learning English and hosting an online re-parenting retreat with over 2,000 attendees.
-Her book "It's Not Your Fault: Subconscious Reasons We Self-Sabotage and How to Stop" is represented by Leticia Gomez of Savvy Literary.
+Her book "It's Not Your Fault: Subconscious Reasons We Self-Sabotage and How to Stop" will be published by HCI Books in 2023.

 What Is Self-Parenting And How It's A Part of Healing

 Do you find it difficult to give yourself care and compassion?
 Do you worry that if you’re too easy on yourself, you’ll drop the ball?

 This type of harsh inner critic is often linked to a childhood in which your needs went unmet.
 Self-parenting can help you meet those needs today while enhancing rather than hindering your success.